johnnymast/mysql_websocket_chat/CHANELOG.md

 ## 1.4 Helping developers to build from the project

-This release will be more about helping developers with usefull boiler plate functions.
+This release will be more about helping developers with useful boiler plate functions.
 This will assist them to create a new project from this one quickly.

+ - Added more instructions to README.md.
+ - Renamed CHAT_SERVER_HOST to WEBSOCKET_SERVER_IP for clarity.
+ - Renamed CHAT_SERVER_PORT to WEBSOCKET_SERVER_PORT for clarity.
+ - Moved the index.php and js files and css files to its own public folder.
  - Fixed a bug where dom(selector).prop(..) would not set a value
  - Updated the comments in dom.js for later documentation.
 Fixing #31
  - Added dom(selector).removeAttr().
 Fixing #25